1 of the 7 WONDERS of OREGON

 Crater Lake’s premier fine dining establishment.
 Features Northwest cuisine made with choice Oregon-grown ingredients.
 Sample the best of what Oregon has to offer, from the freshest, locally-grown mushrooms and berries to Rogue Valley cheeses and wines.

 The Dining Room is open for breakfast, lunch, and dinner with seating available for 75.
-Reservations are required for dinner.
-If you would like to make a reservation, please dial 541.594.2255 x 3217 and follow the prompts.
-You may also contact reservations at 888.774.CRATER (2728) for any further questions.
+You may also contact reservations at 866.292.6720 for any further questions.

 The Rim Village Café